 He entered the conference room slowly and with his head down.
 Father Wilkins has been waiting for a long time.
 Jason burst out when he first saw his friend come back into the conference room,” Congratulations, Cardinal ...”
 He saw Jason’s mouth open and confused look.
 “Bishop, where are your robes?
 Why are you dressed like that?”

 “Jason, the Pope has given me a special new job.
 I've resigned from the Church.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MarcStansberryWrite a Review